‘Mistakes were made’: Nashville explosion suspect was ‘building bombs’ in 2019, board releases police review

 NASHVILLE, Tenn.
 (WKRN) – An eight-page report, released Wednesday, evaluates every step Metro Nashville Police officers made following a claim by Anthony Warner’s girlfriend in 2019 that Warner was making a bomb at his home on Bakertown Road.

-“It is impossible to know what, if anything, could have prevented this terrible incident,” said Ed Yarbrough Nashville Attorney and former United States Attorney for the Middle District of Tennessee, who was a member of the review committee.
+“It is impossible to know what, if anything, could have prevented this terrible incident,” said Ed Yarbrough, Nashville attorney and former United States Attorney for the Middle District of Tennessee, who was a member of the review committee.

 He continued, “The fact that a few mistakes were made is important, and I understand steps will be made to correct that.”

-16 months after the complaint was made, federal investigators said Warner detonated a bomb that rocked downtown Nashville on Christmas Day putting lives at risk, damaging dozens of buildings, displacing residents, and affecting more than 40 businesses.
+Sixteen months after the complaint was made, federal investigators said Warner detonated a bomb that rocked downtown Nashville on Christmas Day, putting lives at risk, damaging dozens of buildings, displacing residents, and affecting more than 40 businesses.

 “While we do think they could have been more diligent at times, it is impossible to say what they would have found if they’d looked harder, what they would have learned if they had investigated more,” Yarbrough said.